operator-framework/enhancements/enhancements/compound-bundle-constraints.md

 at a version, or satisfies some child compound constraint from the result set.

-This is an example of a negation constraint of one version of a GVK, i.e. this GVK cannot satisfy the constraint:
+This is an example of a negation constraint of one version of a GVK, i.e. this GVK cannot be provided by any bundle in the result set:

 ```yaml
 schema: olm.bundle